allcount/allcountjs/README.md

 After project is initialized you could see created from template `app-config/` and `package.json` in newly created project directory.
 In order to install AllcountJS dependencies please run:

+> *NOTE:* npm install command will install bower dependencies and shouldn't be run as a root user

 ```
 cd <project_name> && npm install
 ```